OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 - `Project.MySql.Database.User.Name`
 - `Project.MySql.Database.User.Password`

-Namespacing your variables is considered a Best Practice for Octopus Deploy; it helps users identify where the variable is coming from and what it’s used for.
+Namespacing your variables is considered a best practice for Octopus Deploy; it helps users identify where the variable is coming from and what it’s used for.

 #### Project.MySql.Database.Name
 This variable is one of the variables we set up with our build process using the #{} syntax.
 We’ll cover how the variable is replaced soon.
 For now, give this variable the value of your database name.
 In my case, I used `petclinic`.